input-output-hk/peras-design/src/Peras/SmallStep/Properties.lagda.md

 open import Data.List.Relation.Binary.Subset.Propositional.Properties
 open import Data.List.Relation.Unary.Any using (Any; _─_; _∷=_)
-open import Data.List.Relation.Unary.Any.Properties using (¬Any[]) open import Data.List.Relation.Unary.All using (All; map) open import Data.List.Relation.Unary.All.Properties using (¬All⇒Any¬; All¬⇒¬Any; ─⁺; ─⁻)
+open import Data.List.Relation.Unary.Any.Properties using (¬Any[]) open import Data.List.Relation.Unary.All as All using (All; map) open import Data.List.Relation.Unary.All.Properties as All using (¬All⇒Any¬; All¬⇒¬Any; ─⁺; ─⁻)

 open import Data.Maybe using (just) open import Data.Maybe.Properties using (just-injective)